lcenac/sportsref_prompt/README.md

 # Sports Ref Prompt
 Based on the data example given in the prompt, I treated the team win–loss records as a matrix, where each row represents a team and each column represents that team’s record against another team.
-The function first sorts the team names so it matches how the sample table looks (alphabetical order).
-Using a nested loop, the outer loop selects the current team (row), while the inner loop iterates over all opponents (columns).
-If the team is compared to itself, "--" is inserted; otherwise, the number of wins against the opposing team is pulled from the data and added to the row.
+Using a nested loop, the outer loop selects the current team , while the inner loop iterates over all opponents.
+If the teams from the outer and inner loop are the same, "--" is inserted to mimic the table example.
+When the teams are not the same, the number of wins against the opposing team is pulled from the data and added to the row.

-Finally, all rows are combined into a formatted string that represents the complete head-to-head table.